kyoshino/kyoshino/README.md

 ## Now available for hire!

-I’m currently freelancing with clients in Canada, US, Australia, Japan and Germany.
+I have worked with clients in Canada, U.S., Australia, Japan and Germany as a freelancer.
 If you’re launching a startup or running a small business, this kind of one-stop top talent (full-stack web developer + UX/UI designer + marketer + more) is sure to be helpful.
 Feel free to reach out to me via [email](mailto:kohei@britegrid.io), [Bluesky](https://bsky.app/profile/britegrid.io) or [LinkedIn](https://www.linkedin.com/in/koheiyoshino/) today! 👋

 ## Fun facts about me